Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

 While Indigenous Australians have inhabited the continent for tens of thousands of years, and traded with nearby islanders, the first documented landing on Australia by a European was in 1606.

 The Dutch explorer Willem Janszoon landed on the western side of Cape York Peninsula and charted about 300 km of coastline.
-Information about his ship and a modern replica can be found on the Duyfken 1606 Replica website.
 You can see a copy of his map online.

 Before this Europeans had long believed there was a land mass in the southern hemisphere which they called Terra Australia Incognita, meaning Unknown South Land.